fractalbass/data_science/_posts/2017-09-17-data_science_19.md

 # Something a bit more real...

-[Kaggle.com](https://www.kaggle.com/dalpozz/creditcardfraud) has a data set that consists of data from over 280,000 transactions that have been categorized as authentic or fraudulent.
+[Kaggle.com](https://www.kaggle.com/dalpozz/creditcardfraud) has a data set that consists of over 280,000 anonymized European credit card transactions that have been categorized as authentic or fraudulent.

-I created a program (creditcard\_fruad\_analyzer.py in the repo above) that does a comparison between a random forest model and a gradient boost classifier.
+I created a program (creditcard\_fraud\_analyzer.py in the repo above) that does a comparison between a random forest model and a gradient boost classifier on the credit card data.
 The goal of the model is to predict if a charge was fraudulent or real based on 20+ parameters in the table.
 The program uses the standard sklearn random forest model and a python implementation of [XGBoost](http://xgboost.readthedocs.io/en/latest/).

 One of the most immediate things that I noticed about XGBoost is the large number of parameters that are available for tuning the model.

-I ran the program once without tuning any of the parameters for the gradient boost classifier and got the following results:
+I ran the program once without tuning any of the parameters for the XGBoost classifier and got the following results:

 <pre>
                  Results